Jacob-32587/MathTools/README.md

 - This project is a suite of math tools to solve various problems.
 Version are formatted as "MAJOR.MINOR.REVISION".
-Each new tool added is MAJOR release occur when 2 new tools are added OR a major change in made to the program.
-MINOR versions usually indicate a new tool has been added and small changes to the MINOR version usually represent tweaks in the latest added feature.
+MAJOR release occur when 2 new tools are added OR a major change in made to the program.
+MINOR versions usually indicate a new tool has been added.
+The
+REVISION usually represents small tweaks made to the programs internals

 - The program consist of a "main menu" where a program can be selected from.
 The main program (and any sub programs) can always be exited by entering "quit" as an input.